-high-performance, semi-crystalline thermoplastic resins and belong to the group of the Polyhalogenolefins.
-Available as granules, powder and reinforced compound.
-Typical applications are chemical
+semi-crystalline thermoplastic resin and it belongs to the group of the Polyhalogenolefins.
+Available as granule, powder and reinforced compound.
+Typical applications are chemical plant construction,

 Fluoro content: approx. 57%

 Density: 1.76 - 1.78 g/cm³